BA (Hons)

 How You Study

-The course is organised into four strands that develop throughout the duration of the programme and are designed to prepare students for graduation.
+The course is organised into four strands that develop throughout the duration of the programme and are designed to prepare you for your future careers.
 These are:

 - Dance Technique